 A colourful and lively destination that can only be described as a tropical paradise, Hawaii well deserves the praise it receives.
-The state’s capital, Honolulu, holds a unique blend of relaxation and adventure, providing a little something for every traveller.
+On the island of Oahu is the state’s capital, Honolulu.
+This city holds a unique blend of relaxation and adventure, providing a little something for every traveller.
 Visitors can have fun on the beach and work on their tan, or head off on new adventures.
 Such as hiking through lush rainforests, climbing extinct volcanoes, delving into the city’s fascinating past, exploring underwater worlds, or even taking to the sky on a helicopter tour.
 What’s not to love?
 All these unforgettable experiences are within your grasp when you are in the city of Honolulu.
 So sit back, relax, sip on your Mai Tai and enjoy these top 8 things you can’t miss when visiting Honolulu.

 Take a hike up Diamond Head